A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

 \subsection{NLG Enhanced by Linguistic Features}

-Feature enriched encoder means that the encoder not only reads the input sequence, but also incorporates auxiliary hand-crafted features~\cite{zhou2017neural}.
-Linguistic features are the most common hand-crafted features, such as lemmas, part-of-speech (POS) tags, dependency parsing, and semantic parsing~\cite{sennrich2016linguistic}.
-In this section, we introduce four commonly used features in NLG.
+Feature enriched encoder means that the encoder not only reads the input sequence, but also incorporates auxiliary hand-crafted features~\cite{zhou2017neural,sennrich2016linguistic,yu2021sentence}.
+Linguistic features are the most common hand-crafted features, such as part-of-speech (POS) tags, dependency parsing, and semantic parsing.